 The diagnosis is often made with close inspection of the scalp.
 If the diagnosis is uncertain, the doctor may scrape your child’s scalp or clip a few hairs for testing.

 Tests on the sample may include: Microscopic examinationFungal culture

 The main treatment for tinea capitis is prescription antifungal medications.
 The condition can be difficult to treat.
 In some cases, tinea capitis can return after treatment.
 For some children, the condition goes away during puberty.

 Using an antifungal shampoo may help to reduce the risk of spreading the condition to others.

-To help reduce your child’s chance of getting tinea capitis, take the following steps: Shampoo your child’s hair regularly.Do not allow your child to share headgear, brushes, or combs.Wash towels, clothes, and any shared items used by an infected person to prevent spreading it to others in the household.Take your pets to the veterinarian for treatment if they develop skin rashes.
+To help reduce your child’s chance of tinea capitis: Shampoo your child’s hair regularly.Do not allow your child to share headgear, brushes, or combs.Wash towels, clothes, and any shared items used by an infected person to prevent spreading it to others in the household.Take your pets to the veterinarian for treatment if they develop skin rashes.

-Givens TG, Murray MM, Baker RC.
-Comparison of 1% and 2.5% selenium sulfide in the treatment of tinea capitis.
+Givens TG, Murray MM, et al. Comparison of 1% and 2.5% selenium sulfide in the treatment of tinea capitis.

 Arch Pediatr Adolesc Med.

 http://www.ebscohost.com/dynamed.
 Updated April 6, 2011.
 Accessed September 7, 2011.

 Last reviewed November 2015 by David L. Horn, MD